egoodman0/beginning-bioinformatics/docs/ai_usage.md

   line=data.read()
   for word in line.split():

 A lot of the code was autofilled from the gemini that is embedded.
-I did ask for a specific prompt or change anything other than the name of a file or dataset.
+I didn't ask for a specific prompt or change anything other than the name of a file or dataset.
 It also caught several syntax mistakes and instructed me on how to fix them.